Learning to Sail

 BPY does reciprocity with other sailing clubs!
 It’s like a buddy/sister club system where if you’re a member at another sailing club, you might get membership discounts at BPY too.
 Talk to Ruth in the office — she’s very nice and helpful if you have any questions.If you have a story to share about Blue Pacific Yachting, please click a review platform icon below to tell your story — or if you have something newsworthy for our blog, please feel free to reach out to us here.

-We look forward to helping you achieve your goals.
-If you're just starting out or hoping to increase your experience level and skillset, we'll get you there.
-Blue Pacific Yachting Saiing School has served the Marina del Rey community for more than 30 years.
-Sailing, powerboating, trips to Catalina Island and the Channel Islands, yacht racing classes, spinnaker clinics, catamaran courses, docking clinics, instructor certification courses — we cover it all.
+We look forward to helping you achieve your nautical goals.
+If you're just starting out, or hoping to increase your experience level and skillset, we'll get you there.
+Blue Pacific Yachting has served the Marina del Rey community for more than 30 years.
+With Sailing instruction, powerboating courses, trips to Catalina Island and the Channel Islands, yacht racing classes, spinnaker clinics, catamaran courses, docking clinics, instructor certification courses — we cover it all.
+Plus, we have a beautiful fleet of boats to bareboat charter.
 We are proud to be LA's premier boating destination.